 Semester exams will be given at the end of each semester.
 An exam schedule will be distributed to students to provide them with the opportunity to best prepare for their exams.
-The exemption policy for the 2021-2022 school year will be as follows:
+The exemption policy for the 2022-2023 school year will be as follows:

-- 9th grade students will be required to take exams in all core subject areas. - 10th grade students may exempt one exam in a core area per year if they have an A or B average in the course and satisfactory attendance. - 11th grade students may exempt two exams in any core area per year if they have an A or B average in the course and satisfactory attendance. - 12th grade students may exempt three exams in any core area per year if they have an A or B average in the course and satisfactory attendance. - Any student (9-12) may exempt one exam with perfect attendance in the course and a grade of 70 or higher.
-This exemption is in addition to any exams exempt through the grade level policy. - Any student (9-12) may exempt any exam in an elective course with a grade of 70 or higher and satisfactory attendance.

-• The principal maintains the right to offer additional exemption opportunities to grade levels at his/her discretion.
+- 9th- 11th grade students will be required to take exams in all core subject areas. - 12th-grade students may be exempt from any exam if they have an A or B average in the course and satisfactory attendance. - Any student (9-12) may exempt one exam with PERFECT ATTENDANCE in the course and a grade of 80 or higher.
+This exemption is in addition to any exams exempt through the grade level policy. - Any student (9-12) may exempt any exam in an elective course with a grade 0f 80 or higher and satisfactory attendance. - The principal maintains the right to offer additional exemption opportunities to grade levels at his/her discretion.